tnglemongrass/OrtszeitApp/README.md

 ```
 The CLI version of the app will print the current time, location, coordinates, and timezone to the console.

+### Flags
+- `--karlsruhe`: Use Karlsruhe, Germany as the location instead of the user's current location.
+This flag skips the API request and uses hardcoded values for Karlsruhe.
+- `--debug`: Print JSON response for debugging purposes.

 ## Building an APK
 For building an installable Android APK: